arbitraryexecution/forta-bot-templates/templates/monitor-function-calls/README.md

 a string that we use as a label when referring to the contract (the string can be any valid string that we choose, it will not affect the monitoring by the agent).
-The Object corresponding to each contract name requires an address key/value pair, abi file key/value pair, and a `functions` Object containing the names of functions as keys and Objects containing Finding types and severities.
+The Object corresponding to each contract name requires an address key/value pair, abi file key/value pair, and a `functions` Object containing the names of functions as keys and Objects containing Finding types and severities as values.
 For example, to monitor if `createPool` was called in a Uniswap V3 Factory contract, we would need the contract address, the ABI saved locally as a JSON formatted file, the exact function name corresponding to what is listed in the ABI file, and a type and severity for the alert: